-Family of all shapes and sizes plays a special role for most during the holidays.
-This brings to mind a different type of gift you can give to a loved one who is currently or planning on attending college.
-For the majority of the 25 Days of Giving series we’ve focused on charitable gifts made to nonprofit organizations.
+For the majority of the 25 Days of Giving series, I’m going to focus on charitable gifts made to nonprofit organizations.
 But, investing in a student’s future and helping to make higher education more affordable and accessible is certainly a valid cause…and has tax benefits of its own.
+This brings to mind a different type of gift you can give to a loved one who is currently or planning on attending college: the 529 Plan.

 The 411 on the 529